ace0/nss-quickstart/README.md

 dist/$PLATFORM/bin/tstclnt -d $DBDIR -V tls1.3:tls1.3 -h localhost -p 4430 -o
 ```

-Issue a dummy HTTP and the server will echo it with a simple HTTP response:
+Issue an HTTP request and the server will echo it with a simple HTTP response:
 ```
 GET /index.html HTTP/1.1